- Written by Dr.Mehmet Demircioglu

 Being sick can affect healing indirectly.
 A short mild cold that is settling may not change healing in a meaningful way, but fever, poor sleep, dehydration, poor appetite, active infection, and immune stress can make recovery less predictable.
 Hair transplant healing depends on clean surgery, careful graft handling, good aftercare, and your ability to follow instructions.

-You should not leave surgery already exhausted, coughing heavily, dehydrated, or unsure which medicines were taken that morning.
-That is how avoidable confusion starts.
-After surgery, fever, chills, worsening pain, spreading hot redness, pus, a bad smell, or feeling unwell needs review.
-Those signs need the same clinical attention used for infection after a hair transplant.
+I do not want a patient starting recovery already exhausted, coughing heavily, dehydrated, or unsure which medicines were taken that morning.
+This page is mainly about illness before travel or surgery.
+If surgery has already happened, fever, chills, worsening pain, spreading hot redness, pus, a bad smell, or feeling unwell needs review, and those signs need the same clinical attention used for infection after a hair transplant.

 Low white blood cells can change the decision